sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-intro/README.md

 ## One-Way Data Flow

-A recurring theme in modern SPAs is one-way data flow.
-Most of the original SPAs used two-way data flow, which means that the value of things like form inputs can be set by the application or by the user.
-Two-way data flow uses a complicated means of synchronizing these two things.
-React popularized a simpler pattern called one-way data flow, which involves data in the application being bound to HTML, and events from the HTML updating the values.
+A recurring theme in all modern SPAs is one-way data flow.
+Most of the original SPAs used two-way data flow, which means that the value of things like form inputs can be set by the application or by the user interacting with the page.
+Two-way data flow uses a complicated method of synchronizing these two things.
+React popularized a simpler pattern called one-way data flow, which involves data in the application being bound to HTML and events from the HTML updating the values.

 ## Virtual DOM

-One of the core ideas in all single-page apps is that you don't work directly with the DOM.
+Another core idea in all single-page apps is that you don't work directly with the DOM.
 That means React apps don't use any of the following:

 * `document.querySelector()
 * `document.querySelectorAll()